 Ericeira was named after the famous ouriços, referring to the name for sea urchins – as you may well guess, there is an abundance of sea-urchins along the beaches.
 The city is a blend of modern and traditional: you will find old bakeries and classic fish restaurants as well as new wave cafes and contemporary tapas eateries in the blue and white themed town.
 Today, Ericeira is a multicultural small town and a popular seaside resort that has retained its authentic charm, with narrow cobbled streets and surfboards alongside freshly painted fishing boats.

 Ericeira has a reputation of all-year-long good waves.
 No wonder why it deserved to earn the World Surfing Reserve title!
-Ericeira was only the second Reserve to be distinguished worldwide, and remains the only one in Europe to date.
+Ericeira was only the second Reserve to be distinguished worldwide and the first one in Europe.

 This is our first destination to organize a whole month-long stay, and the spot lives well up to its reputation as a surf paradise.
 You can score great waves each and every day, but you will also have a good chance to enjoy some quality time off doing yoga or just chilling on one of the amazing natural beaches.